Overview of Call Control and Routing

-For features and services such as dial plan and call admission control, high availability considerations include temporary loss of functionality due to network connectivity or call processing agent application server failures, resulting in the inability of the call agent to route calls and therefore the inability for callers to make calls.
-Oversubscription of the network could also occur if call admission control services are not available to the endpoints initiating a call.
+For features and services such as dial plan and bandwidth management, high availability considerations include temporary loss of functionality due to network connectivity or call processing agent application server failures, resulting in the inability of the call agent to route calls and therefore the inability for callers to make calls.
+Oversubscription of the network could also occur if QoS and other call admission control services are not available to the endpoints initiating a call.
 For example, if the call admission control agent fails or loses connectivity to the network, the call may still go through but without the call admission control service being aware of the call, thus potentially resulting in poor quality.
 To avoid these types of scenarios, provide call admission control resiliency by deploying multiple call admission control agents.

 High availability considerations are also a concern for components and services such as video endpoints and remote site survivability.
 For deployments with network-attached remote sites where devices are leveraging call processing services from an agent in a central site, remote site survivability using SRST, for example, can ensure that local phones within the remote site will still receive call processing services in the event of a connectivity failure to the central site.
 Likewise, to ensure that video endpoints are highly available, you can deploy more than one multipoint control unit (MCU) in case one fails.